LineFinder 2000 Receiver | 512 Hertz

 Q: Can I use this receiver with any other frequency besides 512 Hz?

-A: No. This receiver will only pick up the 512 Hz Frequency.
+A: No. This receiver will only pick up 512 Hz Frequency and Passive AC Line trace 50/60 Hz.
 Check out our LineFinder 2200 if you would like to locate multiple frequencies.

 Q: My receiver doesn’t seem to picking up the 512 Hz signal.
 Is there a way to test my receiver over the phone?

 A: Yes.
 We can do a phone test with the 512 Hz frequency.
-It only takes a few seconds to fins out if your receiver is working or not.
-Please call 800-541-9123 and talk to one of our sales specialists.
-They will be happy to help.
+It only takes a few seconds to find out if your receiver is working or not.
+Please call 800-541-9123 for assistance.

 Q: My receivers depth is off by 6”?